">Multiple ICE graduates in white chef's coats and hats smile at ICE's commencement ceremony

 More Content Creator Grads: Meet Steven Gao

-However, another opportunity came her way before she could join Boulud’s team full-time.
+However, another opportunity came her way before she could join Chef Boulud’s team full-time.
 A private placement agency offered her a role as a private chef, and she found herself loving the work.
 Maddy spent the summer cooking for a private client in the Hamptons, managing all the meals for the family and their guests.

 Serving anywhere from 4 to over 40 people, Maddy prepared lunch and dinner throughout the season.
 Some clients allowed her to take full control of the menu, while others were more involved, especially when catering to guests with dietary restrictions.